mlswg/mls-architecture/draft-ietf-mls-architecture.md

 - A **Delivery Service**, described fully in {{delivery-service}}, provides methods for:
-  1. Delivering messages sent to a group to all members in the group.
+  1. Delivering messages for a group to all members in the group.
   2. Delivering Welcome messages to new members of a group.
   3. Uploading new KeyPackages for a user's own clients.
   4. Downloading KeyPackages for specific clients.
 Typically, KeyPackages are